Rules of Texas Holdem

 - After each hand, the button is moved one position clockwise, so that all players in the game have, after a full round, exactly the same number of opportunities to hold positional advantage.

-- You can fold your cards at any time.
-Remember you are not obliged to bet unless you are on the big or small blinds (compulsory bets), so if you don't want to get involved in the hand, it costs you nothing and you should wait for a better hand.
-However sitting at a table and folding continuously will result in you forking out chips on the blinds and it is key, especially in tournament play now to get blinded out the game (loose all your chips to the blinds).
-It is also important to remember not to feel forced to call raises when you are on the big or small blind.
-You should ask yourself if you would have played the hand if you were not.
-Of course if it is only a really small raise then you should see a flop.
+- Sitting at a table and folding continuously will result in you forking out chips on the blinds and it's key, especially in tournament play not to get blinded out the game (loose all your chips to the blinds).
+It is also important to remember not to feel forced to call raises when you are on the blinds (as hard as it is sometimes).

 All players are dealt 2 Hole cards (pre flop) + Round of Betting